Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Please let me know!

 We tried growing potatoes in hay inside a circle of fence that was to be twice the diameter of an armlength last year and had NO LUCK.
 The idea was to put the potatoes on top of the ground and cover with straw (hay) until the tops came thru and then keep adding it until they reached the top of the fence, keeping it moist, but not soaked.
-You were supposed to be able to reach your arm thru the holes in the fence and take out potatoes as needed.

 The only thing I can think of that we did wrong, was maybe not to keep it wet enough.